 - Are you short on time and resources to keep up with your environmental responsibilities?

 - Do you experience problems like missed deadlines, expired permits, and untrained staff?

 - Do you struggle with reporting on your environmental performance?

 If you answered yes to any of the above questions, an environmental management system can help.

-An EMS can help identify the root cause pf violations or non-conformance and identify ways to improve.
+- Improve environmental performance: An EMS can help identify the root cause of violations or non-conformance and identify ways to improve.
 Improving metrics like water usage or electricity consumption can help you ensure your operations are performing optimally.

 As we mentioned before, environmental management systems can look dramatically different from one organization to the next.

 There's no one-size-fits all solution when it comes to improving your environmental performance.
 However, there are several environmental management system standards that can guide you as you decide how to structure your EMS.